manifoldxyz/reserved-ownership-accounts/README.md

 }
 ```

-- The Acccount Registry MUST use an immutable account implementation address.
+- The Account Registry MUST use an immutable account implementation address.
 - `createAccount` SHOULD verify that the msg.sender has permission to deploy the Account Instance for the identifying salt.
 Verification SHOULD be done by validating the message and signature against the salt and expiration using ECDSA for EOA signers, or EIP-1271 for smart contract signers
 - `createAccount` SHOULD verify that the block.timestamp < expiration or that expiration == 0
 - New accounts SHOULD be deployed as [EIP-1167](https://eips.ethereum.org/EIPS/eip-1167) proxies and ownership assigned to the msg.sender